developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ---
 layout: post
 title: "Getting Up And Running With A Sane Mutt Setup"
-date: 2013-03-09 06:58
+date: 2013-05-02 09:58
 comments: true
 categories: [mouseless, unix]
 ---
 Well, for the last 2 months I have been using [Mutt](http://www.mutt.org/) as my primary email client, and I have not missed gmail at all!!

-I spend the majority of my day inside a shell based environment, and a large majority of my workflow/tooling has been heavily modded to allow me to do pretty much all of my activities from a shell.
+I spend the majority of my day inside a shell based environment, and a large majority of my workflow/tooling has been heavily modded to allow me to do the majority of my computer related activities from a shell.

 * I edit all my code in vim
 * I manage keychain entries using the command line clients